oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/9-get-acquainted-with-av.md

 ## Task 5 - Take a First Look at the Analytic View

 Analytic views include all columns of each hierarchy and measure columns.
-The hierarchical columns for each hierarchy are the same.
+The hierarchical columns for each hierarchy have the name.
 The attribute columns will vary by hierarchy.

 You can get a list of all columns of the analytic view with the following query: